draftable/compare-api-net-client/README.md

 ### Creating exports

-Exports are created and accessed using `Exports` class and its public interface.
+Exports are created and accessed using `Comparisons.RunExport` method and asynchronous variant: `Comparisons.RunExportAsync`.

-- `Export Create(string comparisonId, string mode, bool includeCoverPage = true)` Returns an `Export` instance representing the newly created export.
+- `Export RunExport(string comparisonIdentifier, ExportKind kind, bool includeCoverPage = true)` Returns an `Export` instance representing the newly created export.
 This method needs the following parameters:
-  - `comparisonId` - identifier of comparison, for which we run the export
+  - `comparisonIdentifier` - identifier of comparison, for which we run the export
-  - `mode` - type of the export we intend to run.
+  - `kind` - kind of the export we intend to run.
 Following values are supported here:
     - `left` - content of the left comparison side, with deletions highlights applied
     - `right` - content of the right comparison side, with insertions highlights applied
     - `combined` - content of left and right document, placed side by side
     - `single_page` - comparison content in single page mode.
-  - `includeCoverPage` - indicates  whether combined comparison should include a cover page
+  - `includeCoverPage` - relevant only for combined comparison, indicates whether it should include a cover page

 There can be multiple exports of the same type, created for the same comparison.
 Class `Export` represents a  single export.
 It has the following properties: